Dramatycznie/AO3_Scraper/README.md

 This script is a web scraper that extracts bookmarks from the Archive of Our Own website (AO3) and saves the data to a CSV file.
 Works only on public bookmarks.

 # Features
-- Extracts public bookmark data such as title, authors, fandoms, warnings, ratings, categories, characters, relationships, tags, wordcounts and date bookmarked.
+- Extracts public bookmark data such as URL, title, authors, fandoms, warnings, ratings, categories, characters, relationships, tags, wordcounts and date bookmarked.
 - Allows user to specify a range of pages to scrape.
 - Allows user to specify an interval delay between requests.
 - Displays a progress bar while scraping.